kamilpalka/CypressTypescript-WebAutomation/README.md

 ## Contents.
+This project delivers a test automation examples for web page: https://automationintesting.online/ It'a an example of Cypress framework capabilities, it contains various add-on cypress libraries such as drag-drop, mochawesome-reporter it uses various Cypress utility functions like: commands, fixtures, config urls The project is made in Page Object Model (POM) design pattern

 ## requirements.
 1) Download and install Node.js LTS on your operating system
 2) Install dependencies in project main folder type in terminal: npm i

 ## How to run.
 To run in browser type "npx cypress open" it should open Cypress window

       choose E2E Testing and click on it